Protecting Ontario’s Turtle Species

 Spring has come to Southern Ontario in full force and that means one thing: turtles are on the move.
 Climbing out of their winter slumber, our freshwater friends are once again making their way (slowly) to the province’s many marshes, rivers, bogs and lakes.

 Did you know that Southern Ontario has eight turtle species?
-It is the most of any other Canadian province or territory.
+It is the most of any Canadian province or territory.

 Sadly, habitat loss and roadway casualties are leading to a decline in turtle populations.
 This is especially concerning because turtles are the “canary in a coal mine” of our wetland system — when turtles are not thriving, we know that something is going on and it is not good.